Bersiap: Research

 Few Dutch or Indonesian historians have undertaken holistic studies about this period of the Indonesian revolution.
 Dutch historians have only focused on particular locations and incidents, while the NIOD Institute for War, Holocaust and Genocide Studies (NIOD) has remained idle regarding this important episode of the final phase of Dutch colonial rule.
 Indonesian historians mostly focus on the heroic aspects of the revolution.
 Witness reports from Eurasians focus on the atrocities experienced.
 Japanese historians show very little interest in this part of the aftermath of World War II.
 The most holistic studies encompassing all these elements have in fact been performed by American and English historians.

-Controversy

-In 2022 Bonnie Triyana, an Indonesian historian, sparked controversy when he published an editorial in the Dutch newspaper NRC Handelsblad regarding a Rijksmuseum exhibit about the Indonesian National Revolution.
-Triyana, who was a guest curator on the exhibit, stated that the term "Bersiap" had a strong racist connotation in Netherlands, and that its use invoked stereotypes of Indonesians as "primitive and uncivilized", and claimed that the team of curators agreed that the term would not be used in the exhibition.
-As a response, Hans Moll, the head of Federation of Dutch Indos, accused Rijksmuseum of genocide denial, censorship, and falsifying history by ignoring that thousands of Dutch people had been brutally tortured, raped, and murdered by Indonesians because of their ethnicity.
-The museum later stated that the term would continue to be used in the exhibit and that Triyana had been expressing his personal opinion, not that of the curatorial team.
-The police decided not to pursue the charges.